unk1ndled/e-commerce-app/README.md

 # PFA INPT

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made by Mahmoud khaloufi and Salmane mohammed amine.

 ## Available Scripts